 The source file is compiled with the the original options appended to the given Options, the output replacing the old object file if and only if compilation succeeds.
-A function Filter can be specified for removing elements from from the original compiler options before the new options are added.
+The function Filter specifies which elements to remove from the original compiler options before the new options are added.
+The Filter fun should return true for options to keep, and false for options to remove.

 Notice that purging the code means that any processes lingering in old code for the module are killed without warning.
-For more information, see code/3.
+For more information, see the code module.